Skip to primary navigation Skip to content Skip to footer

 Southern Railway 1683

-Southern Railway 1683: A Historic Pullman Heavyweight Coach at TVRM
+Southern Railway 1683: Southern’s Last Heavyweight Pullman Coach

 Southern Railway 1683 is a heavyweight coach that boasts a storied history.
-Built in 1925 by the Pullman Company specifically for the Southern Railway, it originally featured 72 walkover seats, adjustable windows that could be opened, and a clerestory roof.
+Built in 1926 by the Pullman Company specifically for the Southern Railway, as part of their CP-100 coaches (1659-1683), it was delivered as the last heavyweight coach for the Southern Railway.
+Southern’s next coach would be a lightweight motor-car “trailer” car over a decade later.
+The 1683 originally featured 72 walkover seats, opening windows, and a clerestory roof.
+Internally the car featured brass dome lights and fixtures and a wood grained interior.

 The car underwent significant modernization in 1948 by the Southern Railway.
-They added air conditioning and large washroom lounges, reduced the seating to 48 standard coach seats, and renumbered the coach to 1058.
+They added air conditioning and larger washroom lounges, reduced the seating to 48 by installing individual [reclining] coach seats, and renumbered the coach to 1058.
 Despite these changes, distinctive features like the clerestory roof and adjustable windows were retained, setting it apart from sister car 1000, also part of TVRM’s collection.

-As of now, the 1683 coach, still bearing its original number, is stored out of service.
+As of now, the 1683, still bearing its 1680 series number, is stored out of service, in original condition with 32 volt D.C. electrics, trucks, and light fixtures.
 Its unique features and rich history continue to make it an intriguing piece of railway heritage.

 Specifications: